joakim/kay/README.md

 ## Cells

 It's cells all the way down, from environment to values.
-Cells consist of slots (properties), expressions and methods.
+Cells encapsulate slots (properties), expressions and methods.
 Cells communicate by [message signaling](https://en.wikipedia.org/wiki/Cell_communication_(biology)).
 Signals are dynamically matched against the signatures of the cell's [receptor](https://en.wikipedia.org/wiki/Cell_surface_receptor) methods.
 A receptor is responsible for the [transduction](https://en.wikipedia.org/wiki/Signal_transduction) of the received signal and for producing a response.

 There's no inheritance, only [cloning](https://en.wikipedia.org/wiki/Clone_%28cell_biology%29), [composition](https://en.wikipedia.org/wiki/Composition_over_inheritance) and [protocols](https://en.wikipedia.org/wiki/Protocol_(object-oriented_programming)) ([phenotypes](https://en.wikipedia.org/wiki/Phenotype)).
 The [lineage](https://en.wikipedia.org/wiki/Cell_lineage) of a cell is recorded.

 By default, cells are opaque and isolated.
 A cell's internal state may only be accessed from the outside through setter and getter signals, unless slots are explicitly exposed.
 Exceptions are handled internally, a cell can not crash.

-Cells are reference types with persistent data structures.
+Cells are first-class reference types with persistent data structures.
 The "[observer](https://en.wikipedia.org/wiki/Observer_(quantum_physics))" of a cell gets a fixed "view" of the cell's state as it was at that instant in time.
 [Mutating](https://en.wikipedia.org/wiki/Mutation) a cell creates a new variant from that view for the observer, based on structural sharing of its past variants.
 Cells may subscribe to each other, enabling reactivity.

+#### Cell types

+- **Basic** cells have closure, implicitly return themselves only
+- **Block** cells do not have closure, implicitly return themselves only
+- **Method** cells have closure, can explicitly return values, implicitly if inlined

 <br/>

-<b title="Too long; didn't read">TL;DR:</b> A cell is the synthesis of object, block and function, implemented as an independent reference type with complete isolation and built-in persistence, communicating by message signaling.
+<b title="Too long; didn't read">TL;DR:</b> A cell is the synthesis of object, block and method, implemented as a first-class reference type with complete isolation and built-in persistence, communicating by message signaling.
 The runtime is the stem.

 <br/>

 ## Examples